shivannis/xandr-docs-public/xandr-docs/articles/invest/partner-fees.md

 ---

-# Partner fees in Microsoft Invest
+# Microsoft Invest - Partner fees

 If you need to reserve a portion of your budget for third-party costs--costs owed to parties other than the publisher--you can define